-The Four Freedoms–Freedom of Speech, Freedom from Want, Freedom of Worship, and Freedom from Fear–reflect President Franklin Delano Roosevelt’s vision for the future in his 1941 address to Congress.
+The Four Freedoms reflect President Franklin Delano Roosevelt’s vision for the future in his 1941 address to Congress.
+The are: Freedom of Speech, Freedom from Want, Freedom of Worship, and Freedom from Fear.
 These historic paintings hold a place of honor in the Norman Rockwell Museum’s permanent collection.

 Some of Rockwell’s best inspiration took place right here in Stockbridge, Massachusetts.
 In fact, if you visit charming downtown Stockbridge, you’ll recognize the scene in “Home for Christmas” (1967):